Primrose Creations | Flower Farm

 Preparing to plan

-I tend to carry four notebooks and my laptop.
-Each one serves a different purpose so I know exactly where to look for any information I may need.
-I ended up investing my time upfront into researching every single flower variety I was attracted to from several catalogs and wrote it in a notebook.
-From there, I narrowed down what I wanted and from where.
+I invested my time upfront into researching every single flower variety I was attracted to from several catalogs and wrote it in the important Blue notebook.
+From there, I narrowed down what I wanted to purchase (and from where).
 This research has made the rest of the planning process easier because I can get all of the information I need in one place rather than searching through different books and websites.

 Planning design around plant spacing